xxapp/who-support-es6/README.md

 Who support es6 and how

 Babel vs Typescript

 Compare them waste time.

-Babel focus Polyfill and Typescript focus Type.
+Babel focus on Polyfill and Typescript focus on Type.